Insurtech Valuations: Where is the ROI?

 - Higher payroll expenses: Since the objective is to grow rapidly and develop new tech, these companies hire way before their revenue supports the payroll, and average higher compensation per person.
 It’s not uncommon for payroll, as a percentage of revenue, to be more than double that of the industry norm.

-- Higher technology expense: Compared to traditional competitors, who utilize tech on a needs-case basis, capital-backed Insurtech’s load up on technology, spending 5 to 10 times more as a percentage of revenue.
+- Higher technology expense: Compared to traditional competitors, who utilize tech on a needs-case basis, capital-backed Insurtech’s load up on technology, spending 5 to 10 times more as a percentage of revenue, most of which is for licensed software.

 - Customer demographic: As noted, Insurtechs gravitate to customers that generate lower revenue and/or have higher turnover.
 Revenue per customer and retention are key components to building a profitable insurance business.
 You can 100 x the business but if your model is wrong, then you will struggle to hit profitability, which is what I’ve observed.